Mariano Werner

-Mariano Werner (born December 30, 1988) is an Argentine motor racing driver.
+Mariano Raúl Werner (born December 30, 1988) is an Argentine motor racing driver.
 He is currently competing in Turismo Carretera (TC), Turismo Nacional (TN) and TC Pick Up series.

-Throughout his career, he has won seven national championships: Formula Renault Argentina (2006 and 2007), Turismo Nacional Clase 3 (2017), Turismo Carretera (2020, 2021 and 2023) and TC Pick Up (2023).
+Throughout his career, Werner has won seven national championships: Formula Renault Argentina (2006 and 2007), Turismo Nacional Clase 3 (2017), Turismo Carretera (2020, 2021 and 2023) and TC Pick Up (2023).

 Career

 Werner started his career in 2005 in the FR national series.
 He stayed two more years in this series, winning the 2006 and 2007 championships.
 He was racing for the Werner Competición team.
 In 2006, he competed in a Formula Renault 2.0 Eurocup round with Jenzer.

-In 2007, he finished third in TC Pista, which allowed him to promote to Turismo Carretera the next year.
+In 2007, Werner finished third in TC Pista, which allowed him to promote to Turismo Carretera the next year.
 In 2008, Werner also made his TC 2000 debut with Toyota Team Argentina and in 2009 wins for the first time in both series.

-In 2010, competing with Omar Martínez's team, he lost the TC championship for not having won a final race.
+In 2010, competing with Omar Martínez's team, Werner lost the TC championship for not having won a final race.
 It was he who added the most points in the play-offs but victory was a necessary requirement and then the title went to Agustín Canapino.
 Besides he was third in the TC 2000 championship.

-In 2011, he finished second in TC 2000, behind Matías Rossi.
+In 2011, Werner finished second in TC 2000, behind Matías Rossi.
 In 2013 and 2016, he is runner-up in the TC championship.

 After an illegal maneuver on Matías Rossi on the last lap of the final TC race in 2016, Werner was sanctioned with exclusion for the middle of the 2017 season and a financial fine.
 Werner took Rossi off the track in the last corner and caused him to lose the championship to Guillermo Ortelli.

-In 2017, he was third in the Súper TC 2000 championship (successor to TC 2000) with a Peugeot 408 of Team Peugeot Total Argentina and Turismo Nacional Clase 3 champion with a Fiat Linea of FP Racing.
+In 2017, Werner was third in the Súper TC 2000 championship (successor to TC 2000) with a Peugeot 408 of Team Peugeot Total Argentina and Turismo Nacional Clase 3 champion with a Fiat Linea of FP Racing.
 He was third in 2018 in TN Clase 3 and in 2019 in TC.

 Werner was TC champion in the 2020 season.
 With three victories, he won the play-off with a 20 points of advantage.
-This year he also races in TC Pick Up with a Toyota Hilux.
+That same year, he also raced in TC Pick Up with a Toyota Hilux.

-He was again champion of Turismo Carretera in 2021.
+Werner was again champion of Turismo Carretera in 2021.
 He scored fewer points in the play-offs than Uruguayan Mauricio Lambiris, but Lambiris did not achieve the victory necessary to be champion.

 Having lost the championship to José Manuel Urcera in 2022, Werner claimed his third TC title in 2023 and also secured the TC Pick Up championship.